 There are several key components to math in all grade levels: daily spiral review, use of manipulatives, small group teaching, and technology.
 Daily spiral review is used in all grade levels as a way to reinforce previously taught skills and practice current skills.
 Through teacher created assessments teachers are able to target deficit skills to incorporate into their spiral review.
 This way students are practicing all of the skills they have learned that year on a daily basis so that students’ progress and move towards mastery of the content.
 Our students benefit from using concrete materials to explore mathematical concepts and work in small groups that allow them to learn from each other.
 Teacher have access to Hands-On Standards manuals that help teachers incorporate manipulatives into small group lessons.
 The integration of technology further supports our efforts to promote the development of mathematical thinking and number sense.
 Classroom teachers utilize technology to target individual student needs in the area of mathematics.
 Teachers continue to use IXL for math.

-Classroom teachers follow the Lynchburg City Schools’ timelines and use the adopted textbooks approved by the State of Virginia.
-Each six weeks, the LCS timelines are used to create pacing guides detailing by day the standard to be taught.
+Classroom teachers follow the Lynchburg City Schools’ Learning Outcome Goals (LOGs) pacing guides and use the GO Math! resources approved by the State of Virginia.
+Each quarter, the LOGs are used to develop lesson plans which address the Virginia Standards of Learning.
 Teacher-created formative assessments are used to support frequent monitoring of student progress.